-The water system shall have chlorine residual test equipment capable of measuring residuals to the nearest 0.1 mg/L in the range below 0.5 mg/L, to the nearest 0.3 mg/L between 0.5 mg/L and 1.0 mg/L and to the nearest 0.5 mg/L above 1.0 mg/L.
+The water system shall have Cchlorine residual test equipment, in accordance with the analytical methods in "Standard Methods for the Examination of Water and Wastewater," shall be provided and shall be capable of measuring residuals to the nearest 0.1 mg/\(\frac{1}{L}\) in the range below 0.5 mg/\(\frac{1}{L}\), to the nearest 0.3 mg/\(\frac{1}{L}\) between 0.5 mg/\(\frac{1}{L}\) and to the nearest 0.5 mg/\(\frac{1}{L}\) above 1.0 mg/\(\frac{1}{L}\).

-Guidance: Automatic chlorine residual recorders should be provided where the chlorine demand varies appreciably over a short period of time.
+Guidance: Automatic chlorine residual recorders shall should be provided where the chlorine demand varies appreciably over a short period of time.
 The N,N-Diethyl-p-phenylendiamine (DPD) method of chlorine residual or other EPA-approved method determination is recommended.

-- (k) Standby and Backup Equipment. - (i)A spare parts kit shall be provided and maintained for all chlorinators to repair parts subject to wear and breakage.
+- (k) Standby and Backup Equipment. - (i) A spare parts kit shall be provided and maintained for all chlorinators to repair parts subject to wear and breakage.
 If there could be a large difference in feed rates between routine and emergency dosages, multiple gas metering tubes shall be provided, at least one for each dose range, to assure accurate control of the chlorine feed under both routine and emergency conditions. - (ii) Where chlorination is required for disinfection of a water supply, standby equipment of sufficient capacity shall be available to replace the largest unit in the event of its failure. - (iii) Standby power shall be available, during power outages, for operation of chlorinators where disinfection of the water supply is required unless operation of the chlorinator does not require power. - (l) Heating, Lighting, Ventilation.

-Chlorinator buildings shall be heated, lighted and ventilated as necessary to assure proper operation of the equipment and safety of the operators.
+Chlorinator housesbuildings shall be heated, lighted and ventilated as necessary to assure proper operation of the equipment and safety of the operators and to facilitate its serviceability.